sphinx-doc/sphinx/Doc-3k/library/stdtypes.rst

 .. method:: file.flush()

    Flush the internal buffer, like ``stdio``'s :cfunc:`fflush`.
-This may be a no- op on some file-like objects.
+This may be a no-op on some file-like objects.

 .. method:: file.fileno()